 Indiana currently ranks 21st in the U.S. for the most asbestos-related fatalities, including malignant mesothelioma and asbestosis.
-The state has a current total of 1,133 asbestos-related deaths.

 If you or someone you love suffers from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Indiana, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 We offer assistance to asbestos victims in all cities and towns in Indiana, including